 In 1993, Ron's Society of Folk Dance Historians sponsored a Bulgarian folk dance seminar in Gabrovo, Bulgaria.
 In the photograph, he concludes arrangements with Ivan Nenov, mayor of Gabrovo, Bulgaria.

-Ron and wife Tatiana now have the Ph.D. in Information Science at the University of Texas at Austin (along with nine other degrees!).
+Both Ron and his wife Tatiana Nikolova-Houston now have the Ph.D. in Information Science at the University of Texas at Austin (along with nine other degrees!).
 They homeschooled their daughter, Tani.

 On February 1, 2017, the SFDH moved to new headquarters at 1506 Rainbow Bnd, Austin, TX 78703-3108.

 This page © 2018 by Ron Houston.